Orianne Aymard: Adventure and the Himalayas

-Despite the high-altitude contraindications linked to her cerebral hemorrhage in 2004, she returned to the Himalayas to climb high peaks.
-In 2019, she climbed Lhotse (8,516 m).
-A book was drawn from her ascent titled Sous l'œil de la Déesse (Under the Eye of the Goddess) with Mont-Blanc Editions (2022), directed by Catherine Destivelle, where she discusses the difficulty of being a woman in a very masculine environment.
+From a young age, Aymard developed an interest in high-altitude mountaineering in the Himalayas.
+In 2004, she experienced a cerebral hemorrhage, which interrupted this trajectory for several years.
+She later returned to the Himalayas and, in 2019, climbed Lhotse (8,516 m).
+She subsequently published a book about this ascent, Sous l'œil de la Déesse (Under the Eye of the Goddess) with Mont-Blanc Editions (2022), under the direction of Catherine Destivelle.
+The book notably addresses the challenges faced by women in male-dominated mountaineering environment.